Objectives for Sonic Design Damping Feet

 margin, and are lower priced than the audiophile model.
 The resonance frequency

-are grey.
-The standard feet are produced in four different weight classes and
+which are grey.
+The standard feet are produced in four different weight classes

-do not need to be fine tuned to specific loudspeaker models.
-The weight classes
+and do not need to be fine tuned to specific loudspeaker models.
+The weight

-relates to the total weight of the specific loudspeaker cabinet).
-These
+kg(which relates to the total weight of the specific loudspeaker

-feet are supplied in packs of 4 pieces (for Centre Channel speakers) or in packs
+cabinet).
+These feet are supplied in packs of 4 pieces (for Centre Channel speakers)

 The CD Damping Feet are made from the same material as the Standard Damping

 feet.
-If the sound of your CD (or DVD, DVD-A, SACD, etc) player is sensitive to
+If the sound of your CD (or DVD, DVD-A, SACD, Blu-Ray) player is sensitive

 to shock and the accompanying mistracking will be reduced with the use of the